 High-value homeowners insurance only covers property damage

 High-value homeowners insurance is a comprehensive insurance policy that covers more than just property damage.
 One of the most important aspects of high-value homeowners insurance is liability coverage.
-Liability coverage protects you from lawsuits and claims brought against you by others who may have been injured on your property.
+Liability coverage defends you against lawsuits and claims from individuals who may have suffered injuries on your property.
 This coverage can help pay for medical expenses, legal fees, and other costs associated with a lawsuit.
 For example, if a guest slips and falls on your property, and sues you for medical expenses and lost wages, your high-value homeowner’s insurance policy’s liability coverage can help cover these costs.
 It is important to remember that lawsuits can quickly become expensive, and liability coverage is essential to protecting your assets and financial stability.
 Therefore, when shopping for high-value homeowners insurance, it is crucial to consider the level of liability coverage included in the policy.

 My home is new and doesn’t need additional coverage